TNTurnerLab/ACES/README.md

 	1. wgetfile_ensembl.sh
 	2. wgetfile_VGP.sh

-    USERS_query_Files is a blank folder that is recomeneded for user to use to store postential input files:
+    USERS_query_Files is a blank folder that is recommended for user to use to store potential input files:

 	1. USERES_QUERY_INPUT.fa

-Files listed are mainainer generated files, user is allowed to input any customization of each file as long as the custom file follows the same format as the given files.
+Files listed are maintainer generated files, user can input any customization of each file if the custom file follows the same format as the given files.
 File 1 contains only and all VGP files.
-File 2 will contain a mixture of all files foun in Ensembl pub/release-103 as well as all files in the VGP database.
+File 2 will contain a mixture of all files found in Ensembl pub/release-103 as well as all files in the VGP database.
 File 3 will only contain the files pub/release-103.
-To run user file, makesure to change file pathway for genomesdbs in file [config.json](#config_file).
+To run user file, make sure to change file pathway for genomesdbs in file [config.json](#config_file).

 Back to [HOW TO RUN](#HOWRUN)

 <span style="text-decoration:underline;"><a name="USER"><h4>USER MUST RETREIVE or PROVIDE:</h4></a></span>

-1. {subject}: All VGP ‘*-unmasked.fa’ species files or ensembl ‘*-.dna.toplevel.fa’ species files.
+1. {subject}: All VGP ‘*-unmasked.fa’ species files or Ensembl ‘*-.dna.toplevel.fa’ species files.
 	- These files can be downloaded through provided script.

 2. {query}: Any reference genome file that is a FASTA forma.
 PLEASE PUT USER QUERY FILE IN FILE USERS_query_Files